egenerse/master-thesis/content/introduction.typ

 This thesis is motivated not only by usability issues but also by the opportunity to apply modern software engineering practices that better reflect how students learn and how real-world tools operate.
 We rebuilt the system using functional React components, Zustand for state management, and React Flow #footnote[https://reactflow.dev/] for rendering interactive diagrams.
 These technologies reduce architectural complexity, improve maintainability, and enable faster feature development.

 Improved interaction design directly enhances learning.
-Features like a simplified sidebar, UML-compliant edge rendering, infinite canvas, and minimap improve clarity and navigation.
+Features like a simplified sidebar, UML-compliant edge rendering, infinite canvas, and minimap improve clarity and usability.
 Students can now access features more easily, build diagrams more confidently, and experience less frustration during assessments.
 Following usability principles such as Nielsen’s heuristics on visibility, flexibility, and efficiency, makes the tool more intuitive and user-friendly [@nielsen1995usability].

 We also prioritized mobile accessibility.
 Many students rely on tablets in their daily routines and often need to make quick updates to their diagrams while on the move.
 Instead of just improving the mobile browser experience, we adopted Capacitor to create native iOS and Android applications from a single codebase.
 This approach ensures consistent behavior across platforms.
 Studies confirm that mobile accessibility improves engagement and flexibility in education [@tre2023mobile].